See course web page for instructor and course information.

 For myriad reasons, professional technical documents are rarely produced with popular programs like Microsoft Word.
 In areas that are highly influenced by mathematics (e.g., engineering), the free TeX typesetting system dominates.
 Many TeX (pronounced "tech") users prefer the LaTeX suite of macros to simplify common typesetting tasks.

 TeX documents, like the source code for computer programs, start as text files that are later "compiled" into their final document form.
-Thus, many people feel that TeX typesetting is more like programming than it is like using standard word processing tools.
+A typical TeX workflow is

 Course supervisor: Professor Kevin M. PassinoCatalog Description: